ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 sudo tail -f /var/log/syslog
 ```

 **Congratulations.
-You are now running a full Ethereum node on your Raspberry Pi 4.**
+You are now running a full Cloiinkcoin node on your Raspberry Pi 4.**

 ## Syncing the Blockchain {#syncing-the-blockchain}